 Turn on Stark computer.

 Start up LabVIEW (aliases on desktop: "stark top 830 2012.vi” and "open wide 2.vi”).
-Clicking noise (‘clunk’) will come once the monochromator is initiated (by pressing the hollow arrow, see the snapshot below).
+A clicking noise (‘clunk’) will come when the monochromator initializes (by pressing the hollow arrow, see the snapshot below).
 Set initially the wavelength to 530 nm, gratting 1200 g/mm UV-Vis with a resolution 2.00 nm.
 Make sure the initialize switch (Init 270m) is set in the up position.
 This only needs to be done once after monochromator has been switched on.